vexide/vexide/packages/pros-devices/README.md

+# pros-devices

-This module provides functionality for accessing hardware annected to the V5 brain.
+functionality for accessing hardware connected to the V5 brain.

 # Overview